siepet/mywaypoints/README.md

 # MyWaypoints

-## Easily configurable plugin to manage multiple waypoints in the server!
+## Easily configurable plugin to manage multiple waypoints on the server!

 Each waypoint is described by YAML files, e.g:
 Mesa.yaml: